LARA: Linguistic-Adaptive Retrieval-Augmentation for Multi-Turn Intent Classification: Introduction

 In summary, the contributions of this paper are as follows:

-\begin{enumerate} \item We introduce LARA to effectively address multi-turn data collection issue through XLM-based model training and ICL with MLLM. \item We conduct experiments on our e-commerce multi-turn dataset across six languages, showing that LARA model achieves state-of-the-art results and reduces inference time during ICL with MLLMs. \end{enumerate}
+\begin{enumerate} \item We introduce LARA as a multi-turn classification model only leveraging single-turn datasets to effectively address multi-turn data collection issues. \item We conduct experiments on our e-commerce multi-turn dataset across six languages.
+LARA achieves state-of-the-art results and reduces inference time during ICL with MLLMs. \end{enumerate}